Angaza-Inventory-System/inventory-backend/README.md

     -   PUT: Update details of a specific device.
     -   DELETE: Delete a specific device.

--   `/inventory/warehouses/`
+-   `/inventory/locations/`

-    -   GET: Retrieve a list of all warehouses.
+    -   GET: Retrieve a list of all locations.
-    -   POST: Create a new warehouse.
+    -   POST: Create a new location.

--   `/inventory/warehouses/<int:pk>/`
+-   `/inventory/locations/<int:pk>/`

-    -   PUT: Update details of a specific warehouse.
+    -   PUT: Update details of a specific location.
-    -   DELETE: Delete a specific warehouse.
+    -   DELETE: Delete a specific location.

 -   `/inventory/donors/`